Francis Griffith Newlands Memorial Fountain

-Francis Griffith Newlands Memorial Fountain is a historic fountain located in Chevy Chase Circle, on the border between the Chevy Chase neighborhood of Northwest Washington, D.C., and Chevy Chase Village, Maryland.
-Named for Francis G. Newlands, the fountain was erected in 1938.
+Francis Griffith Newlands Memorial Fountain is a fountain in Chevy Chase Circle on the border between the Chevy Chase neighborhood of Northwest Washington, D.C., and Chevy Chase Village, Maryland.
+Built in 1938, the fountain is named for Francis G. Newlands, a founder of Chevy Chase and a U.S. lawmaker.
 Today, it is controlled and operated by the National Park Service as part of nearby Rock Creek Park.

 Namesake

 The fountain honors Newlands, a U.S. senator and land developer.
 In the late 1880s, he and his business partners purchased more 1700 acre of land along present-day Connecticut Avenue, which his Chevy Chase Land Company used to develop whites-only neighborhoods on the D.C.-Maryland border that Newlands named "Chevy Chase" to honor his Scottish ancestral homeland.
 In 1902, Newland sponsored the Newlands Reclamation Act, which allowed the federal government to begin irrigation of the West.
 He was an outspoken white supremacist, antisemite, and segregationist who advocated the repeal of the 15th Amendment to deprive African-Americans of the right to vote.